Brand & marketing strategy, UX design, and creative direction.

 Existing Sitemap and Homepage

-It was time to migrate 100,000+ pages of content to a dynamic, open CMS and streamline integrations to one robust CRM.
-But what would DIR need in the future?
-And what did users actually need now?
-How were DIR departments truly managing efforts?
-Like with any project, we started with research.
+It was time to migrate 100K+ pages of content into an intuitive architecture and a dynamic CMS.
+But what would DIR need in the future, and what did users need now?

 Research Summary & Strategic Recommendations